Babylon Dental Care

 Blocked Brain Arteries and Gum Disease

-The studies found that people with severe gum disease were more likely to suffer from stroke involving blood vessels deep within the brain.
-Those without gum disease suffered from stroke affecting vessels outside the skull.
+blocked arteriesThe studies found that people with severe gum disease were more likely to suffer from stroke involving blood vessels deep within the brain.
+Those without gum disease suffered from a stroke affecting vessels outside the skull.

 What this means is that those with gum disease tended to suffer strokes that damage large areas of the brain itself, while those without suffered strokes that cut off the blood supply to the outer areas of the brain.
 This had an impact on the degree of impairment and the speed of recovery.

-Those with gum disease were three times more likely to suffer strokes which impacted the back of the brain in areas that control vision, coordination, and vital bodily functions.
+Those with gum disease were three times more likely to suffer strokes, which impacted the back of the brain in areas that control vision, coordination, and vital bodily functions.
 Those without gum disease were not.

 Recurring Ischemic Attacks

-Beyond the considerable effect of an initial stroke, those with gum disease who had strokes remained at risk of a disorder called “intracranial atherosclerosis” (ICAS) or narrowed, hardened intracranial arteries of the brain.
-This leads to an increased risk of recurrent ischemic attacks, or repeated small, transient strokes.
+healthy teeth manBeyond the considerable effect of an initial stroke, those with gum disease who had strokes remained at risk of a disorder called “intracranial atherosclerosis” (ICAS) or narrowed, hardened intracranial arteries of the brain.
+This leads to an increased risk of recurrent ischemic attacks or repeated small, transient strokes.
 These, combined with the original impairment, can have a lasting impact on the patient’s ability to recover.

-The studies clearly showed that preexisting gum disease was both a marker for risk of stroke and created a higher level of damage in the patient due to chronic inflammation and infection because of the presence of bacteria.
+The studies clearly showed that preexisting gum disease was both a marker for the risk of stroke and created a higher level of damage in the patient due to chronic inflammation and infection because of the presence of bacteria.

 Recurrent ischemic attacks are sometimes called “silent strokes” because they have no obvious impact at the moment of the stroke, but they can have devastating lasting effects.
-It is believed that these silent strokes may be a cause of non-Alzheimer’s dementia, among other disabilities.
+It is believed that these silent strokes may be a cause of Alzheimer’s dementia, among other disabilities.

 How Dental Care Can Help